Some iOS 12 users are running into performance issues after installing the company’s latest version of iOS 12.

 Clear Browser Cookies & Data

-Clearing your browser’s cookies and data will free up memory which could have a positive impact on your device’s performance.
+Clearing your browser’s cookies and data will free up memory which could have a positive impact on your phone’s performance.

-If you primarily use Apple’s Safari browser go into your Settings, tap Safari, and scroll down to where it says Clear History and Website Data and then tap it.
+If you primarily use Apple’s Safari browser go into the Settings app, tap Safari, and scroll down to where it says Clear History and Website Data.
+Tap on it.

 Tapping this will remove your browsing history, cookies, and other data from Safari.
 History will also be cleared from any devices signed into your iCloud account.
-If that’s alright with you, tap Clear History and Data again.
+If you’re fine with that, tap Clear History and Data again.

-If you’re using Google’s Chrome browser, you’ll want to head into the app and tap the three horizontal circles in the bottom right corner.
-They’re in the top right corner if you haven’t updated to the new design.
+If you use Google Chrome, you’ll want to head into the app and tap the three horizontal circles in the bottom right corner.
+They’re in the top right corner if you haven’t updated to Chrome’s new design.

-Once you’re in there, tap Settings, tap Privacy, and tap Clear Browsing Data.
+Once you’re in there, tap Settings, tap Privacy, and now tap Clear Browsing Data.
 You can now select what you wish to delete.
-If you’re noticing serious lag, you might want to start fresh.
+If you’re noticing heavy lag, you might want to clear everything.

 Stop Background Refresh